MarekSchiffer/pgu/macOS_x86/02. Chapter 3 - maximum/Readme.md

-# About
+## Overview**
-This chapter uses the output to implement a linear search over a list of numbers to find the maximum.
-Due to the limitation of the output, the list is reduced to numbers between [0,255] until the completion of Chapter 10.
+This program finds the maximum in an array of integers by the means of linear search[^1].
+We'll load the first element into a register as the running maximum.
+Then update the address of the element and move along the addresses, dereference the pointer and compare the element. with 0, to see if we reached the end and then with the current maximum to see if we need to update it.

-# Changes to the 64-Bit Linux version
+First attempt in maximum arm:

 ## Behind the Curtain
 Behind the curtain this chapter is about two things